 Some shock can also be caused when potted banana plants are moved indoors.
 The sudden swing in temperature and lower humidity can stress the plant until it gets adjusted.
-For this reason, many banana owners like to use humidifiers near their banana plants and report great results from it.
+For this reason, many banana gardeners like to use humidifiers near their banana plants.

-Also, keep banana plants away from central heater vents as the air can be extremely dry.
-I once brought in my potted Meyer lemon for the winter, and it took a while to find out the central heat was drying the plant out and causing its leaves to drop.
-I simply moved it into another room and it recovered nicely.
+Also, keep banana plants away from central heat vents as the air can be extremely dry.
+For example, I once brought in my potted Meyer lemon for the winter and its leaves were drying and dropping.
+I simply moved it into a cooler room and it recovered nicely.

-Many fruit trees can take up to a year to fully recover from transplant shock and establish a new root system.
-Fortunately, banana plants grow and fruit quicker than fruit trees, so it should only take weeks to months for them to fully adjust after transplanting or relocating.
+Many plants can take up to a year to fully recover from transplant shock and establish a new root system.
+Fortunately, banana plants grow and fruit quicker than regular fruit trees (since banana plants are an herb and not woody), so it should only take weeks to months for them to fully adjust after transplanting or relocating.